Using a WebDAV server to share stuff (settings, preferences) between multiple environments

 My goal was to share my Adblock filters between my various Firefox profiles.
 Adblock Plus makes this easy since it uses a config variable to locate the patterns.ini file.
 Type about:config in Firefox and look for the extensions.adblockplus.patternsfile variable.
 Change its value in both of your environments to point to some file in a subdirectory of your DAV mount.

 And finally: you're all done.
-Smiling
+Smile

 PS: thanks to airwin for the idea of using a DAV server and the tip on using set -- $(echo ${variable}) to split a string into pieces.